Anant/Cassandra.Vision/cassandra-analyzer/offline-log-ingester/ingestion.debugging.md

 # Ingestion - Debugging
-Listed below are some common errors you might run into while running offling-log-ingester, as well as potential solutions.
+Listed below are some common errors you might run into while running [offline-log-ingester](./README.md), as well as potential solutions.

 ### Table of Contents
 - [General Debugging Techniques](#General-Debugging-Techniques)